-- 1. The Other Income Benefits definition will not include a portion of a settlement or judgment of a lawsuit that represents or compensates for Your loss of earnings. - 2.
+- 1. We will not offset settlements or judgments from any lawsuit that represents or compensates you for a loss of earnings, if shown in the Other Income Benefits provision in the Definitions section of the certificate. - 2.
 The Conversion Right provision, if shown in the Period of Coverage section of the Certificate, is not applicable. - 3.
-The Subrogation provision, if shown in the General Provisions section of the Certificate, is not applicable. - 4.
-The Reimbursement provision, if shown in the General Provisions section of the Certificate, is not applicable. - 5.
+The Subrogation provision, if shown in the General Provisions section of the Certificate, is not applicable to you. - 4.
+The Reimbursement provision, if shown in the General Provisions section of the Certificate, is not applicable to vou. - 5.
 If the definition of Surviving Spouse within the Survivor Income Benefit requires the completion of a domestic partner affidavit, the following requirement applies to you: